All eyes are on Kate as she returns to public view at a military parade honoring King Charles III

 “I am making good progress, but as anyone going through chemotherapy will know, there are good days and bad days,” Kate said in a statement, adding that she faces “a few more months” of treatment.

 The 42-year-old princess traveled in horse-drawn carriage from Buckingham Palace down the grand avenue known as the Mall with her children George, 10, Charlotte, 9, and 6-year-old Louis.
-Bystanders cheered as they caught a glimpse of Kate, dressed in a white dress and wide-brimmed hat.
+Bystanders cheered as they caught a glimpse of Kate, dressed in a white dress by designer Jenny Packham and wide-brimmed Philip Treacy hat.

-She was due to watch the ceremony from a building overlooking Horse Guards Parade, a ceremonial parade ground in central London.
+She watched the ceremony with the children from the window of a building overlooking Horse Guards Parade, a ceremonial parade ground in central London.
+Louis yawned broadly at one point in proceedings but mostly watched intently.

+Kate was likely to join other members of the family on a Buckingham Palace balcony to watch a flypast of military aircraft — and delight the crowds below.
+The princess has not made any public appearances since December.

+Huge crowds turn out each June to watch the parade, also known as Trooping the Color, which begins with a procession involving horses, musicians and hundreds of soldiers in ceremonial uniform from Buckingham Palace.

 Charles, 75, disclosed his cancer in February, and has recently eased back into public duties.
 He attended commemorations last week for the 80th anniversary of D-Day, the Allied invasion of Nazi-occupied Europe on June 6, 1944.